thiagontnx/SecurityBootcamp/index.rst

 All of the collected customer information and payment card details must be kept confidential due to strict regulatory guidelines including PCI DSS, CCPA, and GDPR.
 From a strategic perspective, properly protecting this data helps maintain the company's competitive advantages.
 TODO: Pete: Add a note with a blurb to explain each of these acronyms.

-Blips and Chitz Inc. have just purchased a Nutanix cluster, along with Files, Files Analytics, Objects, and Flow to support production workloads.
+Blips and Chitz Inc. have just purchased a Nutanix cluster, along with Files, File Analytics, Objects, and Flow to support production workloads.

    .. figure:: images/1.png